GA Master Beekeeper Cindy Bee demonstrating how to install a package of bees.

 Fred Hembree first became fascinated with honeybees as a little boy when he was asked to help his grandfather harvest honey on a rural Tennessee farm.
-As a young adult, he was given a copy of Walter T. Kelley’s book, How to Keep Bees and Sell Honey, which he read numerous times until he felt confident enough to build his first two hives and begin an apiary on his own.
-Now a third-generation beekeeper, Fred has written articles for Bee Culture Magazine and Farming Magazine.
-He is a member of the Tennessee Beekeepers Association and the Robertson County and Rutherford County Beekeepers Associations.
-Fred has presented workshops for the Tennessee Beekeepers Association Annual Conference and for the Heartland Apicultural Society.
-While there are many aspects of beekeeping that Fred enjoys, he particularly likes helping newcomers get started in beekeeping.
+As a young adult, he was given Walter T. Kelley’s book, How to Keep Bees and Sell Honey, which he read numerous times until he felt confident enough to begin an apiary on his own.
+Now a third-generation beekeeper, Fred has written articles for Bee Culture and Farming magazines.
+He has presented workshops for local beekeeping associations, the Tennessee Beekeepers Association and also for the Heartland Apicultural Society.
+Fred is a certified Welsh Honey Judge and is a member of the Rutherford County Beekeepers and the Tennessee Beekeepers Associations.

 Fred is married to Debra Church, a Young Harris College / UGA Certified Beekeeper.
 Together, they enjoy working bees, catching swarms, harvesting honey and sharing their knowledge of beekeeping with others.
-They manage an apiary of approximately a dozen hives and take pleasure in producing local honey for sale.
+They take pleasure in managing their bees and producing local honey for sale.

-Fred is available to speak at beekeeping meetings and to schools, churches or civic groups.
-Assistance with travel expenses and honoraria is appreciated.
+Fred is available for local swarm removals and to speak to beekeeping associations, schools, churches or civic groups.

 Jay is a sideline beekeeper from Forsyth County, GA, and keeps about 30 colonies.
 Jay is constantly learning as a beekeeper; he focuses on current research and science, as well as proven techniques from older, experienced beekeepers.
 He attends beekeeping conferences throughout the USA and enjoys networking with other beekeepers, building some of his own equipment, and experimenting with new ideas.
 His primary interest in beekeeping, other than the pure enjoyment of observing and working with these amazing little creatures, is in helping honey bees return to healthy stability in our environment.